-We have taken care to find combinators that fit together in a sensible way and that are easy to program with.
-Starting with lens laws that define "reasonable behavior", adding type annotations, and proving that each of our lenses is total, has imposed constraints on our design of new lenses.
-These strong constraints, paradoxically, make the design process easier.
-In the early stages of the Harmony, working in an underconstrained design space, we found it extremely difficult to converge on a useful set of primitive lenses.
+We have worked to design a collection of combinators that fit together in a sensible way and that are easy to program with.
+Starting with lens laws that define "reasonable behavior," adding type annotations, and proving that each of our lenses is total, has imposed strong constraints on our design of new lenses-constraints that, paradoxically, make the design process easier.
+In the early stages of the Harmony project, working in an under-constrained design space, we found it extremely difficult to converge on a useful set of primitive lenses.
 Later, when we understood how to impose the framework of type declarations and the demand for compositional reasoning, we experienced a huge increase in manageability.
-The types helped not just in finding programming errors in derived lenses, but in exposing design mistakes in the lenses themselves at an early stage.
+The types helped not just in finding programming errors in derived lenses, but in exposing design mistakes in the primitives at an early stage.

 Naturally, the progress we have made on lens combinators raises a host of further challenges.
 The most urgent of these is automated typechecking.
 At present, it is the lens programmers' responsibility to check the well-behavedness of the lenses that they write.
 But the types of the primitive combinators have been designed so that these checks are both local and essentially mechanical.
 The obvious next step is to reformulate the type declarations as a type algebra and find a mechanical procedure for checking (or, more ambitiously, inferring) types.

 A number of other interesting questions are related to static analysis of lenses.
 For instance, can we characterize the complexity of programs built from these combinators?
 Is there an algebraic theory of lens combinators that would underpin optimization of lens expressions in the same way that the relational algebra and its algebraic theory are used to optimize relational database queries?
-(For example, the combinators we have described here have the property that map $l_1$ ; map $l_2 = map$ ( $l_1$ ; $l_2$ ) for all $l_1$ and $l_2$ , but the latter should run substantially faster.)
+(For example, the combinators we have described here have the property that $\operatorname{map} l_1$; $\operatorname{map} l_2 = \operatorname{map} (l_1; l_2)$ for all l_1 and l_2 , but the latter should run substantially faster.)

 This algebraic theory will play a crucial role in a more serious implementation effort.
 Our current prototype performs a straightforward translation from a concrete syntax similar to the one used in this paper to a combinator library written in OCaml.
-This is fast enough for experimenting with lens programming (Malo Denielou has built an interactive programming environment that recompiles and re-applies lenses on every keystroke) and for small demos (our calendar lenses can process a few thousands of appointments in under a minute), but we would like to apply the Harmony system to applications such as synchronization of biological databases that will require much higher throughput.
+This is fast enough for experimenting with lens programming (Malo Denielou has built an interactive programming environment that recompiles and reapplies lenses on every keystroke) and for small demos (our calendar lenses can process a few thousands of appointments in under a minute), but we would like to apply the Harmony system to applications such as synchronization of biological databases that will require much higher throughput.

 Another area for further investigation is the design of additional combinators.
-While we have found the ones we have described here to be expressive enough to code a large number of both intricate structural manipulations such as the list transformations in §7 as well as more prosaic application transformations such as the ones needed by our bookmark synchronizer, there are some areas where we would like more general forms of the lenses we have (e.g., a more flexible form of xfork, where the splitting and recombining of trees is not based on top-level names, but involves deeper structure), lenses expressing more global transformations on trees (including analogs of database operations such as join), or lenses addressing completely different sorts of transformations (e.g., none of our combinators do any significant processing on edge labels, which might include string processing, arithmetic, etc.).
+While we have found the ones we have described here to be expressive enough to code a large number of examples-both intricate structural manipulations such as the list transformations in §7 and more prosaic application transformations such as the ones needed by our bookmark synchronizer-there are some areas where we would like more general forms of the lenses we have (e.g., a more flexible form of xfork, where the splitting and recombining of trees is not based on top-level names, but involves deeper structure), lenses expressing more global transformations on trees (including analogs of database operations such as join), or lenses addressing completely different sorts of transformations (e.g., none of our combinators do any significant processing on edge labels, which might include string processing, arithmetic, etc.).
+Higher-level combinators embodying more global transformations on treesperhaps modeled on a familiar notation such as XSLT-are another interesting possibility.